 Microsoft Teams saves all the files, webpages, and other resources for you.
 Finding that link becomes the matter of an easy search.
 In the case of commonly used resources, a Team can include special tabs that permanently link to important resources.

 As you can see, there are so many great benefits of Microsoft Teams.
-Stay tuned for Part 2 of the article series, where we will explore 5 more reasons why you will absolutely want Microsoft Teams.
+Read Part 2 of the article series, where we will explore 5 more reasons why you will absolutely want Microsoft Teams.

 Imaginet helps you be successful with Microsoft Teams to create a more open, digital environment that makes work visible, integrated, and accessible.

 We offer 2-Day Quick Starts, Migration, Governance & Sustainability, User Adoption Coaching, and Full Implementation services.
 We will meet with your team virtually, determine your goals and needs, and design a solution so you can start improving collaboration under one platform.
 We make it easy.

 Imaginet is your trusted technology partner who turns your business innovation ideas into reality.
 20+ years | 1200+ satisfied customers | 2500+ successful engagements.
 Primary services include Web Application Development, Mobile App Development, and SharePoint consulting services, with additional specialties in Power BI & Business Intelligence, Office 365, Azure, Visual Studio, TFS, & Azure DevOps, Teams, and more.
 Located in the United States and Canada with services offered worldwide.
 Contact us today at firstname.lastname@example.org or 1-800-989-6022.